Nvidia GeForce RTX 40-series graphics cards are the latest (and greatest?) Nvidia GPUs currently available.

 The new RT cores are capable of delivering two times faster ray-triangle intersection testing.
 They also include an Opacity Micromap Engine, which speeds up ray tracing of alpha-test geometry by a factor of two.
 In addition, a Micro-Mesh Engine generates micro-meshes on the fly to generate additional geometry.
 According to the company, the Micro-Mesh Engine provides the benefits of increased geometric complexity without the traditional performance and storage costs of complex geometries.

 If you’re a PC gamer, then the latest Nvidia cards are enough to get excited about.
 At the moment, RTX cards aren't as difficult to get as the RTX 30 series, though we have seen some price gouging at certain retailers.
 Thankfully, prices aren't nearly as exorbitant as the previous generation.
 Generally speaking, if you want a new RTX 40 series card, you should be able to find out at market value.
 Hopefully, this trend will continue throughout the duration of the GPUs' lifecycle.

-With the RTX 4070 Ti's announcement, we'll likely see Nvidia announce lower-specced and more affordable GPUs in the future.
+With the RTX 4070 Ti's release, we'll likely see Nvidia announce lower-specced and more affordable GPUs in the near future.
 After all, the company revealed mobile versions of the RTX 40 series during CES 2023, with models like the RTX 4060 and RTX 4070 which don't currently have desktop iterations.
 We can't say when we'll see additional RTX 40-series cards, but it shouldn't be too long.